vihari/slides/mlr_iitb.md

 ###### AlexNet on Randomized CIFAR10 ######
-The training loss with such a dataset is extremely sensitive to the regularization.
+I found that the convergence on this dataset is extremely sensitive to regularization.
 Failed to converge in the following cases:
 * learning rate, suggested is 0.01 and I tried with 0.1
 * weight decay: 0.004